Industry Insights into Changes in Recruitment Practises

 What industry buzzword would you be happy to see the back of?

 I’ll take a risk to go against the current trend by saying: Resilience.

-Not because organizational resilience doesn’t make sense but more because the word is so overused that it is losing its meaning.
+Not because organisational resilience doesn’t make sense but more because the word is so overused that it is losing its meaning.
 Resilience isn’t a new concept or new idea; however, like many buzzwords, it is tricky to really know what is behind it.

-I would prefer to hear about organizational and individual abilities to quickly anticipate, adapt and change, to overcome major incidents or disturbances, to absorb a crisis or to recover.
-I’d especially like to hear how well an organization can thrive in a world of uncertainty.
+I would prefer to hear about organisational and individual abilities to quickly anticipate, adapt and change, to overcome major incidents or disturbances, to absorb a crisis or to recover.
+I’d especially like to hear how well an organisation can thrive in a world of uncertainty.
 And how we can all build these capabilities to turn crisis into opportunities, instead of just talking about resilience without any detail.

 Emilie is an HR partner and change management practitioner with 15 years’ experience in an international company.
 Recently she arrived in Vancouver and is currently seeking a new professional opportunity.
 A self-acclaimed person nerd and social butterfly, Emilie loves meeting and working with new people to overcome exciting challenges together.